finopsfoundation/framework/_capabilities/establish-finops-culture.md

 * Leadership celebrate FinOps success and celebrate/reward teams who have wins.

 #### Run
-* Engineering teams feel enabled to make cost trade-offs because they have real-time visibility to spend.
 * Engineers consider financial impact during each life-cycle.
 * Engineers are actively looking for FinOps opportunities, reversing the flow of questions from finance to engineers more to engineers towards finance.
 Engineers proactively confirm budget and highlight changes that will impact costs.
-* Education is available and evolving as it relates to Cloud cost management.
-* Active processes for FinOps knowledge sharing among teams.
-* FinOps team advocates with engineer teams for investment for solid financial endeavors.
+* FinOps team advocates with Engineering teams for investment for solid financial endeavors.
-* Teams feel they have actionable FinOps tasks available.
-* Unit Metrics are made available to core cloud spend, allowing deeper conversation into cost efficiency.
-- The number of business leaders FinOps trained or certified.
+- Business/Product Owners understand that their design decisions drive cost.
+0000